gudgud96/frechet-audio-distance/README.md

 |                              |   baseline vs test1   |     baseline vs test2    |
 |:----------------------------:|:---------------------:|:------------------------:|
 |    `frechet_audio_distance`  |        0.000465       |          0.00008594      |

+### To contribute

+- Run `python3 -m build` to build your version locally.
+The built wheel should be in `dist/`.
+- `pip install` your local wheel version, and run `pytest test/` to validate your changes.

 ### References